software-architecture-guild/katas-2025/README.md

 We have identified several personas who interact with the system and actively participate in the business process:

 - **Candidate**
-  A software architect seeking certification through Certifiable, Inc. Candidates must pass two tests: an aptitude test and an architecture submission.
+  A software architect seeking certification through Certifiable, Inc. Candidates must pass an aptitude test and an architecture submission.
 They rely on timely grading, accurate feedback, and certification validation to advance their careers.
 - **Expert**
   An employed expert software architect responsible for grading certification exams and providing detailed feedback to candidates.
 They are freelance contractors paid per hour and play a crucial role in ensuring the integrity of the certification process.
 - **Designated Expert**
   A senior expert software architect with additional responsibilities beyond grading.
-They have the authority to modify certification tests, create or update case studies, and ensure that certification standards evolve with industry practices.
+They can modify certification tests, create or update case studies, and ensure that certification standards evolve with industry practices.
 - **Administrator**
   A Certifiable, Inc. staff member responsible for managing expert software architects, maintaining system access, and ensuring smooth certification operations.
-They oversee expert profiles, system credentials, and handle operational issues that may arise during the certification process.
+They oversee expert profiles and system credentials and handle operational issues that may arise during the certification process.
 - **External HR**
-  Hiring managers and recruiters from various companies who rely on Certifiable, Inc.'s certifications to verify the qualifications of software architects.
+  Hiring managers and recruiters from various companies rely on Certifiable, Inc.'s certifications to verify the qualifications of software architects.
 They use the certification database to validate credentials and make informed hiring decisions.

 #### Candidate Journey Map